eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 One year ago, I started to [improve my smartphone software mastery]({{ site.baseurl }}{% link _posts/2021-12-21-degoogling-android.md %}).
 I wanted a well hardware supported OS, with more security features than Android stock, and not any usage limitation, while degoogling the most of my usages.
 At this time, CalyxOS seemed to me a reasonable solution, easier to use and with less limitations than GrapheneOS.

-The only really problematic problem I encoutered with CalyxOS is the OTA upgrades management.
+The only problem I encoutered with CalyxOS is the OTA upgrades management.
 When a new OTA upgrade is downloaded, you can't trigger a phone reboot without triggering the upgrade.

 Privacy guide [removed CalyxOS](https://github.com/privacyguides/privacyguides.org/pull/1518), from its [OS recommendation section](https://www.privacyguides.org/en/tools/#operating-systems) and explains it in a [blog post](https://blog.privacyguides.org/2022/04/21/grapheneos-or-calyxos/).